rabbitmq/rabbitmq-website/site/logging.md

 ].
 </pre>

-To configure a different IP and port to connect to:
+Syslog service IP address (note: hostnames are not supported) and port can be customised:

 <pre class="sourcecode ini">
 log.syslog = true